 This is not a bereavement counselling service, but we can support you in a number of ways.

-In order to register the death you will need the Medical Certificate of Cause of Death (MCCD) which is completed by a the doctor on the ward.
-Bereavement advisers will arrange an appointment for you to come in and collect the certificate from them, when it is ready (please note this may not be available straight away, especially over a weekend as it is a legal requirement that the doctor who has cared for the patient and not the doctor on call completes the MCCD).
-The bereavement service will try to arrange your appointment at a convenient time and usually within two working days, subject to the issue of the medical certificate from the ward.
+In order to register the death you will need the Medical Certificate of Cause of Death (MCCD) which is completed by a doctor and the medical examiner.
+Bereavement advisers will contact you when this is complete (please note this may not be available straight away, especially over a weekend as it is a legal requirement that the doctor who has cared for the patient, and not the doctor on call, completes the MCCD).

 Bereavement advisers will:

-- You will also have the opportunity to ask any questions you may have about any other matters
+- Give you the opportunity to ask any questions you may have about any other matters.

 We have produced two booklets on our bereavement services at The James Cook University Hospital and the Friarage Hospital, which are available via the links below: